SSA CHANGES DISABILITY LISTINGS FOR BACK CONDITIONS

 1. A documented medical need (see 1.00C6) for a walker, bilateral canes, or bilateral crutches (see 1.00C6d) or a wheeled and seated mobility device involving the use of both hands (see 1.00C6e(i)); or

 2. An inability to use one upper extremity to independently initiate, sustain, and complete work-related activities involving fine and gross movements (see 1.00E4), and a documented medical need (see 1.00C6a) for a one-handed, hand-held assistive device (see 1.00C6d) that requires the use of the other upper extremity or a wheeled and seated mobility device involving the use of one hand (see 1.00C6e(ii)); or

 3. An inability to use both upper extremities to the extent that neither can be used to independently initiate, sustain, and complete work-related activities involving fine and gross movements (see 1.00E4).

-Remember, if you hire us to represent you and we do not win your case, you do not owe us an attorney fee.
-Do your research and hire the legal team with the most experience.
-If you want to find out more about our legal team, you can call our office and read our website.
+Remember, if you hire us to represent you and we do not win your case, then you do not owe an attorney fee.
+Do your research.
+Find out how many cases your attorney has done.
+Then, hire the legal team with the most experience.
+If you want to find out more about our legal team, you can call our office.
+You can also read our website.
 Dianna Cannon has 30 years of experience practicing disability law.
 Andria Summers has 20 years of experience representing claimants on appeal and in court.
 Brett Bunkall has won hundreds of disability cases in Utah, Nevada, Idaho, and California.

-Our legal team understand the law and knows the difficulties you are facing.
-We have won over $100 million in disability benefits for our clients.
+Our legal team understands disability law and knows the difficulties you are facing.
+We have won over $100 million in ongoing and past-due disability benefits for our clients.
 Although we can’t guarantee we will win your case, we will do our very best to help you through the disability process.
-Contact us today to hire a disability attorney with the experience to deal with the SSA.
+Therefore, contact us today.
+Hire a disability attorney with the experience to deal with the SSA.